alextok/dbsc-discussions/README.md

 # Open topics

-1. We need to pubblish this spec on DBSC publicly.
+1. We need to publish this spec on DBSC publicly, to get public feedback.

     Owners: Sameera & Kristian

-1. Can we open this meeting?
+1. Can we open this meeting for other industry leaders?

+    Owners: Sameera & Kristian.

-1. Engage Android to this meeting or create another one to be able to implement on android and later iOS.
+1. Coordinate a session to discuss the feasibility of implementing the protocol on Android, to be able to implement on android and later iOS.

+    Owners: Kristian.

 1. Discuss refresh session doing inline with workload requests.

     Opened a git-hub issue: https://github.com/WICG/dbsc/issues/60

-     Kristian: to resolve on this till 06/18.
+    Owners: Kristian. to resolve on this till 06/18.

 1. Discuss optimizing the flow to avoid an extra redirect - step 17 (start session) can happen in 1 (redirect to IDP), step 20 (bind session) can happen in 16 (response from idp) - Olga is owner.

-    Diagram is updated see above.

-    Sasha/Olga should try to document in the draft below.
+    Owners: Sasha/Olga should try to document in the draft below.

-1. Sec-Session-GenerateKey is an extra roundtrip in the 1st party diagram that is not required.

-    [Olga] Step 12 is where browser remembers the key for RP+IDP combo.
-Maybe we consider current flow first time invocation scenario and for subsequent calls, browser sees RP/IDP combo, or understands some sort of a header, and performs this operation automatically?

 1. How the local key helper is deployed?
 Concrete details?

-    Sasha to write an original proposal for deployment.
+    Owners: Sasha to write an original proposal for deployment.

 1. Special/trusted by default Local Key helpers (Part of OS or Browser).

-    Sasha to write an original proposal for special local key helpers.
+    Owners: Sasha to write an original proposal for special local key helpers.

 1. Protocol between IdP and LocalKey helper, if they belong to different vendors (Note: we need to solve clock-skew problem between IdP and Attestation server, probably embed nonce in the request)